What to do if ...

 If you have had vaginal, anal or oral sex with someone who has an STI, see your health care provider as soon as possible.
 If your partner has tested positive for an STI, it is important that you also have STI testing.
 Depending on the type of STI, you will be offered testing and may be given medications to prevent the STI whether or not you have symptoms.

 Get tested for STIs

 Get tested for STIs if you had sex and the condom broke.
 Getting tested will help you know for sure if you have an STI, even if there are no symptoms.
 Find out where you can get tested.

-Taking the emergency contraceptive pill (Plan B) as soon as possible and within five days of having vaginal sex without a condom will reduce the chance of becoming pregnant.
-Copper IUDs are also a good option for emergency contraception and can be inserted up to seven days after uprotected vaginal intercourse.
+Taking the emergency contraceptive pill (Plan B) as soon as possible and within five days of having unprotected will reduce the chance of becoming pregnant.
+Copper IUDs are also a good option for emergency contraception and can be inserted up to seven days after uprotected intercourse.
 Find out where you can go for emergency IUD insertion in BC.

 HIV Post Exposure Prophylaxis (PEP)

 If you know or think there is a significant chance that your partner has HIV, there is medication that you can take within 72 hours to reduce your chances of getting HIV.

 Other things you can do to stop condoms breaking: